A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: Getzler Symbols

 Here,

 \end{theorem}

-To establish a proof, we follow the ideas of Getzler's proof of the local Atiyah-Singer index theorem \citep{getzlerlocal}: We define a symbol calculus on the space $\mathfrak{D}(M, \Lambda \TMd)$ of differential operators acting on sections of $\Lambda \TMd$ that takes into account the Clifford order.
-Also see \citep{johnroe} for further discussions of this.
+To establish a proof, we follow along the lines of Getzler's proof \citep{getzlerlocal} of the local Atiyah-Singer index theorem in the form explained in \citep{johnroe}: We define a symbol calculus on the space $\mathfrak{D}(M, \Lambda \TMd)$ of differential operators acting on sections of $\Lambda \TMd$ that takes into account the Clifford order.
+Then we show how to use it in the $\hbar$-dependent situation discussed here.

+Following Roe, a symbol map is a homomorphism-like mapping from a filtered algebra to a graded algebra: